Direct Entry for those with a B.A./B.S. in another academic discipline: M.S. in Nursing

 Any course with Microbiology (with a lab) in the title

 Any course with statistics in the title

 One separate semester/term of human anatomy and one separate semester/term (sometimes 3 quarters are needed) of human physiology at one or more institutions

 AP(Anatomy & Physiology) I & II (with lab) at the same institution

 Pre-approval via submission of a syllabus is always needed for DE nursing in the following cases:

 All online prerequisite courses (provide the online syllabus for both the course and lab, not the on-site syllabus)

 All accelerated courses

-A/P I & II taken at more than one institution
+A/P I & II and any two chemistry courses taken at more than one institution

 Developmental Psychology(Please contact SNHS at 617-521-2605 or firstname.lastname@example.org to determine if the course you completed or plan to take has already been approved)